European Rally for Liberty

-The European Rally for Liberty (French: Rassemblement Européen pour la Liberté, REL), also translated as European Assembly for Liberty, was a far-right, white nationalist and euro-nationalist party active in France between 1966 and 1968, and the political showcase of the Nationalist Movement of Progress (Mouvement Nationaliste du Progrès, MNP), created nine months earlier.
+The European Rally for Liberty (French: Rassemblement Européen pour la Liberté, REL), also translated as European Assembly for Liberty, was a short-lived far-right, euro-nationalist party active in France between 1966 and 1968.
+It was the political showcase of the Nationalist Movement of Progress (Mouvement Nationaliste du Progrès, MNP), created nine months earlier.
 The movement and the party were founded by the euro-nationalist magazine Europe-Action, escorted by militants from the Federation of Nationalist Students.

 History

 Background

-The political movement was initially founded in January 1966 as the "Nationalist Movement of Progress" (Mouvement Nationaliste du Progrès, MNP) by head members of the nationalist magazine Europe-Action, escorted by leaders of the Federation of Nationalist Students and elements from the "Tixier-Vignancour Committees".
+The political movement was initially founded in January 1966 as the "Nationalist Movement of Progress" (Mouvement Nationaliste du Progrès, MNP) by head members of the nationalist magazine Europe-Action, escorted by leaders of the Federation of Nationalist Students and elements from the Tixier-Vignancour Committees.
 Many of them, especially Dominique Venner, had been deceived by the electoral failure (5.2%) of far-right candidate Jean-Louis Tixier-Vignancour in the 1965 presidential election.

 The first congress was held on 30 April and 1 May 1966, for the movement to reclaim this date, until then "reserved to [their] communist adversaries" in their views.
 Dominique Venner introduced the agenda of the movement behind a crowd of 300 delegates: the "defence of the Occidental civilization", which was facing three perceived dangers: "the work of falsification", set up by the elites to make the people forget its own identity and history; the "power of technology", accused of uniforming the planet; and the "demographic tide of the coloured world", which would lead to a "universal brewing" and the "disappearance of [Europeans] genetic specificity, the end of the white world and its civilization".
 The aim of MNP leaders was therefore to make white people realize this "state of full submission", and persuade them to "fight" and "refuse this death".
 The white minority government of the breakaway country Rhodesia sent a Rhodesian flag which was prominently displayed throughout the conference.